 Italo Calvino, Bohumil Hrabal, Franz Kafka, and Kurt Vonnegut are his literary heroes (though he does have a guilty pleasure for the pulp authors of the early 20th century–Lovecraft, Howard, Burroughs, etc).
-He is obsessed with Brazilian culture, especially bossa nova, and is currently learning Portuguese.
+He is a fan boy of Salvador Dalí and the Surrealist Movement.

 Born and raised in Seattle, he lives with his cat Queenie, his Lucky Cat statue collection, and a mountain of books that threatens to crush him in his sleep.

 You can find him on Twitter at @ZeBurns